tkiat/theerawat.kiatdarakun.com/public/review/game-crypt_of_the_necrodancer.md

 ## Review

-This combination of rouge-like dungeon crawler and disco kept me engaged for around 15 hours.
+This combination of rouge-like dungeon crawler game and disco kept me engaged for around 15 hours.
 It is the story of a woman (Cadence) descending into the crypt to search for her disappeared family members.
 A player is encouraged to move the character (using only four arrows) in tune with the beats and catchy music to avoid possible punishment.

 You should expect to die a lot at first but all enemies' movements are predictable so, once practiced, you have better odds of beating a level.
 Not only that, you can collect diamonds in the dungeon to buy in-game upgrades (for better weapons, armor, shovels, spells, consumables, and accessories).
 This will help pave the way to success.